cheind/image-align/README.md

 a.align(w, iterationsPerLevel);
 ```

 When alignment has finished, ``w`` will hold the warp that best aligns the template image with the target image.

 Please note, Lucas-Kanade methods are locally operating methods that require a good guess of true warp parameters to converge.
 To provide a guess, simple adjust the parameters of ``w`` using methods such as ``w.setParameters()`` and similar before calling ``a.align()``.

+**Image Align** comes with a couple of examples that illustrate further usage. you can find these in the [examples directory](examples/).
+Additionally [these unit tests](tests/) might provide in-depth information.

 # Building from source
 **Image Alignment** requires the following pre-requisites